 To protect your loved ones from nursing home abuse, you should request health inspection records, consider staff to patient ratio and take part in your loved one’s treatment plan so that you can detect any symptoms of abuse at the start.
 If you suspect that your loved one is being mistreated, do not hesitate to contact a lawyer to learn more about your rights and options.

-The Chicago nursing injury attorneys of Rosenfeld Injury Lawyers LLC are award-winning litigators who specialize in nursing abuse law.
+A Chicago Nursing Home Abuse Lawyer at Rosenfeld Injury Lawyers LLC award-winning litigators who specialize in nursing abuse law.
 Contact us today so that we can help you determine the most appropriate course of action if you feel your loved one is a victim of abuse or neglect.